section-engineering-education/engineering-education/content/articles/cross-site-request-forgery-attack/index.md

 Resources accessible via the HTTP GET requests are no doubt vulnerable.
 Even though JavaScript automates POST requests, they are exposed and vulnerable.
 Therefore, the use of POST hardly solves CSRF vulnerabilities.

 The tester can use the following methods of testing:
-- Black box testing
+- Black box testing.
-- Gray box testing
+- Gray box testing.

 [Black box testing](https://www.javatpoint.com/black-box-testing) is a technique that helps testers find vulnerabilities that make applications and systems exploitable from the outside.
 It examines the functionality of an application without knowing much about the internal structure.